Kruthibharath/js-exercises/README.md

 It is configured with a set of standard rules, which can be viewed [here](https://eslint.org/docs/rules/).

-For reporting as-you-type, install and enable the eslint extension for VSCode.
-To do this:
+For reporting as-you-type, you will need to install eslint:

-1. Click the square symbol on the left hand bar for extensions
-2. Search for "eslint" and click install
+    npm install eslint

+💡 Try testing the eslint rules.
+For example, by adding `var` in your code you should get a warning that says

+    "Unexpected var, use let or const instead. eslintno-var"

 Alternatively, you can manually run eslint by running this command in the root folder of this repository on your machine:

     npx eslint ./

-If there is no output then `eslint` has found no errors 🥳 If there are errors, you should fix them before committing your code.
+If there is no output in your terminal, then `eslint` has found no errors 🥳 If there are errors, you should fix them before committing your code.

 # 🔥 The first challenge 🔥